Advisory Committee

 Ashley Brooks

 Ashley is community spirited.
 Born and raised in Sitansisk, St-Mary’s First Nation, in Fredericton, NB, she spent many years volunteering for various community events and prides herself at giving back to the community she loves.
-As the Reconciliation Awareness Module Coordinator for Joint Economic Development Initiative (JEDI), she has the opportunity to share her knowledge and bring people together.
-Ashley holds a Bachelor of Arts in Communication and Public Policy, is certified in Mental Health First Aid and is currently completing certification in proposal and grant writing.
+She has recently joined the Bilijk Health Center as a Project Delivery Manager and is also a partner of KISAPEMTOLTIPON Facilitation Services, specialising in KAIROS blanket exercises.
+Ashley holds a Bachelor of Arts in Communication and Public Policy, is certified in Mental Health First Aid, a trained birth and post partum doula and is finishing a MA in Reconciliation studies.

 “We are all walking each other home.”